Summary: Overview and Features of Oracle Cloud [Key Points]

 summary

-Oracle has announced that it will open its own data center (region) in Tokyo in 2019, and
+announced that it would open its own data center (region) in Tokyo sometime in 2019, and that it would also open an Osaka region in the same year.

-this may be good news for current Oracle users who want to migrate to Oracle Cloud.
+This may be good news for current Oracle users that want to migrate to Oracle Cloud.

-If you need cloud design, construction, operation, maintenance, or monitoring for
+Oracle Cloudcloud design, construction, operation, maintenance, and monitoring needs,

 >>>【For inquiries click here】<<<